SamueleCavinato/TCoMX/README.md

 	   3.4 Type TCoMX on you Matlab console.

 ## READING THE RESULTS
 The results of the execution are stored in a subfolder of the results folder created at step 2.1.
-The folder is authomatically created by TCoMX and its name is unique so that it cannot be overwritten by the following executions.
+The folder is automatically created by TCoMX and its name is unique so that it cannot be overwritten by the following executions.
 The subfolder contains:

 	a.
 CONFIG.in : a copy of the CONFIG.in file